slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 ## Convert text to integers

-As explored in the previous tutorial, categorical variables (text) has to be converted into numerical variables.
+As explored in the previous tutorial, categorical variables (text) must be converted into numerical variables.
 One approach would be to one-hot encode each word, but this would result in a bunch of one-hot vectors that would demonstrate no meaning between the words, and be computationally expensive.

 A better approach would be to tag each word with a unique integer.
 To do this, we will use Keras (a deep learning framework)